How to Adapt to Office Life in France

 I’d spent many years working in an environment where, if you were busy (which I almost always was), a lunch break would be nothing more than eating at my desk while going over emails or reports, while dribbling mayonnaise on the keyboard and frantically trying to keep up with the ever mounting workload.
 While I admired the principle of the long lunch, and can only agree with its benefits, it would take some time to adjust.

-The French, on average, work less hours than most other developed nations, and while the country is not the highest in terms of GDP per capita (according to Nationmaster it is behind the U.S. and Australia for example, but just ahead of the UK).
+The French, on average, work less hours than most other developed nations, and while the country is not the highest in terms of GDP per capita (according to the OECD France is behind the US and Australia for example).
 Yet when broken down into GDP per hour worked, France is among one of the most productive nations in the world.
 It seems as if even the experts are divided about the reasons behind the phenomenon however, with many citing such reasons as long lunch breaks and shorter working days helping to keep employees focused and motivated.

 Visitors to Provence and elsewhere in France can stay at a relaxed local bed and breakfast.